-The word sonnet is derived from the Italian word “sonetto”.
-It means a small or little song or lyric.
-In poetry, a sonnet has 14 fourteen lines and is written in iambic pentameter.
+The word sonnet is derived from the Italian word “sonetto,” which means a “little song” or small lyric.
+In poetry, a sonnet has 14 lines, and is written in iambic pentameter.
 Each line has 10 syllables.
-It has a specific rhyme scheme and a “volta” or a specific turn.
+It has a specific rhyme scheme, and a Volta, or a specific turn.

 Types of Sonnet

 Sonnets can be categorized into six major types:

 - Italian Sonnet

 Let us take a look at the examples of sonnets in literature, based on the various categories:

 Italian or Petrarchan sonnet was introduced by 14th century Italian poet Francesco Petrarch.

 “Being one day at my window all alone,